-Public Law 101-630, as amended (Codified in 25 USC 3203 § 1169), Indian Child Protection and Family Violence Prevention Act, requires that any person identified as a Mandated reporter who knows or has a reasonable suspicion that a child has been abused in Indian country, must report the information to the local protective services agency or local law enforcement agency.
-Further, if the Mandated reporter knows or has a reasonable suspicion that actions are being taken, or are going to be taken, that would reasonably be expected to result in the abuse of a child in Indian country he/she must report the information to the local child protective services agency or local law enforcement agency.
-Public Law 101-630 also specifically identifies positions designated as Mandated Reporters, outlines the penalties for Mandated reporters who fail to immediately report such abuse or actions described to proper authorities, and the penalties for supervisors, or those having authority over Mandated reporters, who prevent or inhibit a Mandated reporter from making the proper reports.

-Public Law 101-647, (Codified in 42 USC § 13031), Crime Control Act of 1990, Subchapter IV - Child Abuse Reporting, requires that any person who, while in a professional capacity or activity on Federal land or in a federally operated (or contracted)

-facility learns of facts that give reason to suspect that a child has suffered an incident of child abuse, shall as soon as possible make a report of the suspected abuse to the agency designated to receive the report.
+The Indian Child Protection and Family Violence Prevention Act, Pub.
+L. No. 101-630, 104 Stat.
+4531 (codified as amended at 25 U.S.C. §§ 3201-3211)(1990), requires that any person identified as a mandated reporter who knows or has a reasonable suspicion that a child has been abused in Indian country, must report the information to the local protective services agency or local law enforcement agency.
+Further, if the mandated reporter knows or has a reasonable suspicion that actions are being taken, or are going to be taken, that would reasonably be expected to result in the abuse of a child in Indian country he/she must report the information to the local child protective services agency or local law enforcement agency.
+The Act also specifically identifies positions designated as mandated reporters, outlines the penalties for mandated reporters who fail to immediately report such abuse or actions described to proper authorities, and the penalties for supervisors, or those having authority over mandated reporters, who prevent or inhibit a mandated reporter from making the proper reports.
+Likewise, the Crime Control Act of 1990, Pub.
+L. No. 101-647, 104 Stat.
+4789 (codified at 42 U.S.C. § 13031), requires that any person who, while in a professional capacity or activity on Federal land or in a federally operated (or contracted) facility learns of facts that give reason to suspect that a child has suffered an incident of child abuse, shall as soon as possible make a report of the suspected abuse to the agency designated to receive the report.